-During the past four years, we have focused our efforts on acquiring, improving, and planting Jatropha farms (which are located in Mexico).
-To date, most of the Jatropha trees that we planted in our new farms have not been mature enough to bear significant amount of Jatropha fruit from which we could produce commercial quantities of Jatropha oil.
-Most of the trees that we planted are now, however, maturing and should be able to produce a normal harvest of Jatropha seeds.
-However, our first farm, which was used largely as a test farm to determine which varieties of Jatropha are most suitable for commercial production in Mexico, has not produced many seeds.
+During the past five years, we have focused our efforts on acquiring, improving, and planting Jatropha farms (which are located in Mexico).
+To date, most of the Jatropha trees that we planted in our farms have not been mature enough to bear significant amount of Jatropha fruit from which we could produce commercial quantities of Jatropha oil.
+Most of the trees that we planted are now, however, maturing and we expect that the more elite varieties should be able to produce a normal harvest of Jatropha seeds.
+However, our first farm, in which we planted over 20 varieties of trees and which was used largely as a test farm to determine which varieties of Jatropha are most suitable for commercial production in Mexico, has not produced many seeds.
 While certain varieties of Jatropha trees planted on the second farm have been more productive, the seeds being harvested from these trees on the second farm are being used to grow replacement trees for the less productive trees, and not for the purpose of producing oil.
-As a result, neither of these farms is expected to generate significant revenues in the near future.
-Pending the selection of the best variety of Jatropha trees to plant on our third farm in the region, we planted a portion of our third farm with a (non-Jatropha) annual oil seed crop and plan to expand that planting significantly in 2015.
-This alternative crop is expected to generate revenue and some profits, which will be used to defray the operating costs on the other two farms.
+As a result, neither of these farms is expected to generate significant revenues in the short term future.
+Pending the selection of the best variety of Jatropha trees to plant on our third farm in the region, we planted a portion of our third farm with a (non-Jatropha) annual oil seed crop with plans to expand that planting significantly in the future, if we obtain additional adequate funding.
+This alternative crop has the potential to generate revenue and some profits, which will be used to defray the operating costs on the other two farms.
 Our intent is to develop agronomic best practices for the region and to prove yields for a future larger deployment.
-As a result, we do not expect to start cultivating and planting Jatropha trees on this third farm until we have obtained the results of the testing program we conducted on our first two farms.
-Because our farms are still young and developing and our agricultural practices are still evolving, we are unable to accurately predict the amount of fruit and Jatropha oil that our farms will produce in the future.
+As a result, we do not expect to start cultivating and planting Jatropha trees on this third farm until we have obtained the results of the testing program we conducted on our first two farms and pending adequate funding.
+Because our farms are still young and developing and our agricultural practices are still evolving, we are unable to accurately predict

-Our Mexican farming operations are managed by us through our wholly owned Mexican subsidiary, Global Energias Renovables, and the direct farm labor is employed through wholly owned Mexican companies owned by GCE Mexico, our majority-controlled subsidiary.
-GCE Mexico obtains its funding from on-going equity contributions from the affiliated investor of that entity.
+Our Mexican farming operations are managed by us through our wholly owned Mexican subsidiary, Global Energias Renovables ("GER"), and the direct farm labor is employed through wholly owned Mexican companies owned by GCE Mexico.
+GCE Mexico has obtained its previous funding from on-going equity contributions from the affiliated investor of that entity.
 Revenues generated, and expected to be generated, by the operations of GCE Mexico's three farms will be used by that entity, and profits, if any, will be distributed to all owners of GCE Mexico (including this company, once the investor has recovered his investment and has been paid the accumulated preferred return).

-We currently receive monthly payments from GCE Mexico to reimburse us for our expenses (including an allocation for overhead expenses) related to the management of the Mexico operations.
-In addition to the reimbursements we receive for managing GCE Mexico and the three Mexico farms, this company (Global Clean Energy Holdings, Inc.) generates revenues from fees received for providing advisory and consulting services to third parties regarding Jatropha farms and the uses of Jatropha biodiesel.
-Other than subsidies received from the Government of Mexico, these management/advisory service fees and the reimbursement payments from GCE Mexico have been our principal sources of cash flow
+GER currently receives payments from GCE Mexico to reimburse its expenses related to the management of the Mexico operations.
+In addition to the reimbursements received for managing GCE Mexico and the three Mexico farms, this company (Global Clean Energy Holdings, Inc.) generates revenues from fees received for providing advisory and management services to third parties regarding ag-energy farms and the uses of non-food based biofuels.
+Other than subsidies received from the Government of Mexico, these management/advisory service fees and the reimbursement payments from GCE Mexico have been our principal sources of cash flow.